Occ3D: A Large-Scale 3D Occupancy Prediction Benchmark for Autonomous Driving

 \section{Introduction}

 3D perception is a crucial component in vision-based robotic systems like autonomous driving.
-One of the most popular visual perception tasks is 3D object detection, which estimates the locations and dimensions of objects defined in a fixed ontology tree, from monocular or stereo camera images~\cite{wang2022detr3d, li2022bevformer}.
-While the outputs are concise 3D bounding boxes that can be used by downstream tasks, their expressiveness is still limited as shown in Figure \ref{fig:teaser}: (1) 3D bounding box representation erases the geometric details of objects, \eg a bendy bus has two or more sections connected by rotating joints, a construction vehicle has a mechanical arm that protrudes from the main body; (2) rarely seen objects, like trash or tree branch on the streets, are often ignored and not labeled in the datasets~\cite{caesar2020nuscenes, sun2020scalability} since object categories cannot be extensively enumerated in the ontology tree.
+One of the most popular visual perception tasks is 3D object detection, which estimates the 3D locations and dimensions of objects defined in a pre-determined ontology tree~\cite{wang2022detr3d, li2022bevformer}.
+While the resulting 3D bounding boxes are compact, the level of expressiveness they provide is restricted, as illustrated in Figure \ref{fig:teaser}: (1) 3D bounding box representation erases the geometric details of objects, a construction vehicle has a mechanical arm that protrudes from the main body; (2) uncommon categories, like trash cans on the streets, are often ignored and not labeled in the datasets~\cite{caesar2020nuscenes, sun2020scalability} since object categories in the open world cannot be extensively enumerated.